anuragsr/irahealth-angular/README.md

 # Irahealth

-A multilingual, 2 page healthcare startup website built in Angular 11
+A multilingual healthcare startup website built in Angular 11

 [Demo](http://envisagecyberart.in/projects/the-workspace/)